astropy/astropy-APEs/APE14.rst

-that if we asked different WCS objects to provide a high-level API, this would (1) cause a lot of duplication of logic of constructing the appropriate Astropy objects, and (2) force those objects to return specifically Astropy objects, whereas having a package-independent API would be better.
+that if we asked different WCS objects to provide a high-level API, this would (1) cause a lot of duplication of logic of constructing the appropriate Astropy objects, and (2) force those objects to return specifically Astropy objects, whereas having a package-independent API would be better because it allows other packages, even non-Python packages, to follow a well-defined API for the sake of interoperability

 Low-level API
 ^^^^^^^^^^^^^